 There’s generally a great misunderstanding about risk.
 Both risk and uncertainty are about not knowing what will happen next, but the difference is that with risk, you know all the possible outcomes and how likely each one of them will be.
 So you can plan for it.
 That’s what risk management is all about.
 You try to mitigate risk by knowing the probabilities of the possible outcomes.

 Technically, that’s what risk is.
-But in reality we barely ever face that kind of risk.
+But in reality, we barely ever face that kind of risk.
 Most of the time we don’t know what the future holds, but we call it “risk” even though it’s actually true uncertainty.

 What we’re facing now is true uncertainty: we don’t know all the possible outcomes, let alone how probable each one is.
 Even if we knew what they were, we still wouldn’t know how desirable or undesirable they were.
 That’s what’s happening to a lot of people and businesses these days.

-The problem when you think something is “risky”, even though it’s actually uncertain, is that you entertain the illusion that you can in some way calculate what the correct course of action is, make a cost-benefit analysis.
+The problem when you think something is “risky”, even though it’s uncertain, is that you entertain the illusion that you can in some way calculate what the correct course of action is, and make a cost-benefit analysis.
 It’s a fallacy.
-Had we had the uncertainty mindset, in Europe we might have paid more attention to what was happening in China at the beginning of 2020 and been more cautious.
+Had we had the uncertainty mindset, in Europe, we might have paid more attention to what was happening in China at the beginning of 2020 and been more cautious.
 We might have taken the position of, “We don’t know if it’s going to be truly bad, but if it is, it’s going to be terrible”.

 There’s another distinction you make in your book that I think is illuminating.
 It’s the distinction between efficiency and innovation.
-In cuisine you say there’s been a paradigm shift from efficiency as the core principle to innovation as the core principle (even if both still matter).
+In cuisine, you say there’s been a paradigm shift from efficiency as the core principle to innovation as the core principle (even if both still matter).
 Why does what’s happened in the world of food provide relevant insights for everyone else?

 There’s a continuum that every business must operate on, with efficiency on one end—ie making sure you get better and better at doing what you already know how to do—and innovation on the other end—figuring out how to do something you don’t know how to do yet.
 If you go near one end, you get further away from the opposite end.

-When you do get the new thing right, you may not even realise it at first, because often the best innovations are the ones for which there is no market demand yet.
+When you do get the new thing right, you may not even realize it at first, because often the best innovations are the ones for which there is no market demand yet.
 So you may have to create a market for it first.
 There will always be flops.
 If you’re lucky and very insightful, you may have fewer flops than successes.

 In short you cannot innovate without failing and wasting stuff.
-Conversely if you want to be efficient you can’t afford to try new things.
+Conversely, if you want to be efficient you can’t afford to try new things.